ff14wed/deucalion/README.md

   - This library can be used as a sniffer on the FFXIV packet protocol layer without concern for the lower-level TCP layer.
-  - This method of capture is not susceptible to the limitations of libpcap-based capture.
+  - Deucalion runs as an injected DLL and hooks the function responsible for reading decoded packets.
+Therefore, this method of capture is not susceptible to the limitations of libpcap-based capture.
-  - The hook server supports multiple client connections at once.
+  - Deucalion functions as a broadcast server that streams captured packets to one or many subscribers.

 ## Building